 Still not convinced that student loans are the worst way to fund your education?
-What if I told you that roughly one in five students owes more than $100,000 in student loans (which seriously slows down all financial progress after graduation)?7 According to our own Ramsey Research, 63% of student loan borrowers worry consistently about paying back the money, and 44% of them say they can’t even buy a house because of their student loan debt.
+What if I told you that roughly 6% of students owe more than $100,000 in student loans (which seriously slows down all financial progress after graduation)?7 According to our own Ramsey Research, 63% of student loan borrowers worry consistently about paying back the money, and 44% of them say they can’t even buy a house because of their student loan debt.

 You might be thinking: Okay, Anthony, I get it.
 Student loans are bad.
 What’s the alternative?

 I like the way you think.
 And even though the rest of the world makes it seem impossible, you can cash flow your whole college experience with some smart strategies and hard work.